-- 1. A "Request for Leave of Absence" form should be completed by the employee defining the reason for the leave, its duration, and the amount of vacation, compensatory time, holiday and sick pay to be used during the leave (if any). - 2.
-This request should be submitted through the chain of command.
+1. A "Request for Leave of Absence" form should be completed by the employee defining the reason for the leave, its duration, and the amount of vacation, compensatory time, holiday and sick pay to be used during the leave (if any).

-3. A medical certification and/or fitness for duty report is required upon commencing and returning from a family and medical leave or workers' compensation leave.
-Employees must provide medical certification within fifteen (15) calendar days of the request.
+- 2. This request should be submitted through the chain of command to the Bureau Commander, who, after recommending approval or disapproval, will forward the form to the Sheriff. - 3.
+A medical certification and/or fitness for duty report is required upon commencing and returning from a family and medical leave or workers' compensation leave.
+Employees must provide medical certification within 15 calendar days of the request.
 Medical re-certification may be required at the County's expense.